Tornado leaves New Orleans neighborhood in ruins, killing one | Science-Environment

 A dark funnel cloud touched down at 7:30 p.m.
 Tuesday (0030 GMT Wednesday), flattening buildings and flipping over vehicles in the Arabi area of St. Bernard Parish.
 A spokesperson for the parish, just east of downtown New Orleans, said first responders found a 26-year-old man dead near his home.
 Eight other people were taken to a hospital with minor injuries, parish spokesperson John Lane said.

-Much of southern Louisiana is still recovering from Hurricane Ida, a fierce Category 4 storm last August that devastated rural communities to the south of New Orleans and killed more than 100 people in several U.S. states and the Caribbean.
-On Tuesday, the Biden administration said it was allocating more than $1.7 billion to Louisiana after the last two destructive hurricane seasons, local media reported.
+About 2,300 customers were without power as of late afternoon Wednesday, according to poweroutage.us.
+Officials expected power restoration to progress quickly given favorable weather conditions and the amount of electrical crews and volunteers assisting with recovery.
+Much of southern Louisiana is still recovering from Hurricane Ida, a fierce Category 4 storm last August that devastated rural communities south of New Orleans and killed more than 100 people in several U.S. states and the Caribbean.

 New Orleans, a city with a majority-Black population, is still traumatized by Hurricane Katrina in 2005, one of the most powerful storms in U.S. history, which killed at least 1,800 people.
-Lane said crews and local officials were going block to block, assessing the damage left behind by the tornado, which appeared to have stayed on a straight path for about 2 miles (3 km).
+Officials are gathering information and communicating with federal agencies to determine what support is available to help affected communities, Congressman Troy Carter told a press gaggle.

+"This is one of those situations where, unfortunately, we've gotten too good at this because we've had too much practice," Carter said.
+"The beauty is the resiliency of the people."
+Governor John Bel Edwards said at the press conference that he received calls from the White House and Federal Emergency Management Agency (FEMA), adding that damage to public infrastructure was likely not widespread enough to qualify for public assistance.

+"There was a significant amount of damage, as you can see, but at this point we don't know whether we're going to meet the thresholds necessary to qualify for federal assistance," he said.
+The Small Business Administration plans to make its loan program available soon, Edwards said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)